moodysalem/moodysalem.github.io/_posts/2017-10-23-Using_Travis_CI_to_Deploy_Ethereum_Smart_Contracts.markdown

 This depends on the network you want to deploy to, but for Kovan you can use a faucet described [here](https://github.com/kovan-testnet/faucet).

 Go to [myetherwallet](https://www.myetherwallet.com/) to get the public key for your BIP39.
+Use this public key when requesting ether from the faucets.

 ### Create a `script` to deploy to travis in package.json